CamioCam/examples/camera_registration/README.md

     stream
     channel

-You can place these as {{placeholder}} anywhere inside of the RTSP URL, and we will fill in the appropriate values before attempting to connect to the given device.
+You can place these as {{placeholder}} anywhere inside of the RTSP URL, and Camio will fill in the appropriate values before attempting to connect to the given device.

 positional arguments: